-You should also make it a point to give each person informal feedback on their performance, including offering praise where it is due and addressing any ongoing or potential issues.
+You should also make it a point to go outside the formal confines of the meeting and give each one of your employees informal feedback on their performance – a quick chat in the hallway is the perfect time to congratulate any exceptional performance and bring attention to any ongoing or potential issues.

 Addressing issues with employees is sometimes tough for managers but one helpful tip is to frame comments in terms of behaviours someone should start, stop, or continue: Perhaps you’d like an employee to start cc’ing you on emails to other managers, stop taking long lunch breaks, or continue to turn in projects ahead of the deadline.

 Also remember to make time to listen and make this a conversation not a lecture, ask each employee to share their own thoughts and questions on the issue.

 After each of these meetings, make sure to take notes for yourself about what you discussed.
 It is these notes that will help you to knowledgeably summarise the year and remember what you discussed with each one of your employees earlier in the year when the end of the year rolls around.